augustine0890/cloud-data-engineer/aws_data_engineer.md

 ## Amazon Elastic File System (EFS)
 - AWS EFS is a scalable file storage service that you can integrate with Lambda or other compute options.
   - Lambda can access the data by using NFS.
 Additionally, the data is accessible from all concurrently running Lambda functions.

+## Amazon Elastic Block Store (EBS)
+- Provides block-level storage volumes for use with Amazon EC2 instances.
+EBS volumes are highly available and reliable storage volumes that can be attached to any running instance in the same Availability Zone
+- Volume Types: General Purpose (SSD), Provisioned IOPS (SSD), and Magnetic.
+- EBS allows to change the volume type of existing volumes with no downtime using the AWS Management Console or the AWS Command Line Interface.

 ##  Amazon EventBridge Scheduler
 - A serverless scheduler that allows you to create, run, and manage tasks from one central, managed service.